 By only collecting data on devices that are consenting, your data is verified to be more accurate and its collection is more ethical.
 Additionally, you no longer need to sift through millions of tangential data points to find the information your company needs.

 Ways to Use Geoframing

 Geoframing is primarily used to support ad distribution.
-When a mobile phone opts into the ad exchange, then that mobile ad ID becomes traceable.
+When a mobile phone opts into the ad exchange, that Mobile Ad ID becomes observable by our technology.
 Geoframing collects this data on a historical basis so that the mobile device is not being tracked in real time.
-Later, this data can be analyzed to develop a mobile device-supported marketing campaign.
+This data can be analyzed after the visit to develop a mobile device-supported marketing campaign.
 Then, ads can be sent to that device in real time.

-One of the easiest examples of geoframing occurs with sporting event marketing.
-In this instance, a large number of people (and their mobile phones) will be gathered in a specific location at a specific date and time.
-Geoframing can specify data using these same parameters.
-It allows you to identify a market that might be interested in products or sales related to that sports team or geographic location.
-Tailored ads can then be sent to that ad ID after the event to encourage brand recognition, promotions, or sales.
+One of the easiest examples of Geoframing occurs with retail marketing.
+In this instance, a group of people (and their mobile phones) have been observed in a specific store over a period of time.
+A Geoframe audience can provide you with detailed insights about visitors to your store.
+As a result, you have the ability identify a market that might be interested in products at your store, which enables you to expand your audience to drive new visitors with similar characteristics.
+Tailored ads can then be sent to these groups of Mobile Ad IDs to encourage brand recognition, promotions, or sales.

 Identifying and directing your marketing efforts towards your ideal audience can contribute to a positive return on investment (ROI) and return on ad spend (ROAS).